kjergens/polyfun-1.1.0/README.md

 * Throughout the library, replaced use of deprecated methods with their newer counterparts.
 * Auto-reformatted code.
 * The sort was hard to find a pattern for, so created a new intra-Coef sort order for terms, E.g. (a_1+c_2+5)X.
+    * Constants always last.
-    * Sorts the atoms, then compares alphanumerically.
+    * Sorts atoms alphanumerically.
 Ignores the numerical coefficient.
-    * Unless there are no atoms, then just sorts by constant.
-    * For a mix of atoms and constant, the constant is "greater" so that it comes last.
+E.g. This is a sorted Coef: 2a_1+8b_1+1.
 * Added Junit tests
 * Added class diagrams (see below).